10 epic MMOs that can destroy your free time without costing a cent

 It’s hard to argue a game isn’t one of the best of its kind when it boasts more than 200 million accounts.
 Jagex’s Runescape — now in its third incarnation — has undergone a series of design and gameplay overhauls since its 2001 debut, garnering the honor of the Most Popular Free MMORPG in existence, according to the Guinness Book of World Records.

 The latest version of the browser-based MMORPG doesn’t deviate much from previous renditions of the game.
-Set in war-torn fantasy realm of Gielinor, Runescape is a simple and familiar take on the MMORPG, laced with a familiar focus on PvE and crafting.
+Set in the war-torn fantasy realm of Gielinor, Runescape is a simple and familiar take on the MMORPG, laced with a familiar focus on PvE and crafting.
 Questing and combat are straightforward and often humorous, typically requiring you to click an enemy to death and collect its loot.
 Thankfully, the bland repetition is offset by the end-game content and the title’s sheer amount of depth.
 Much of that content remains hidden behind a paid subscription, but even the free content is engaging and fun.

 Simplicity and accessibility are the game’s true strong suits.
-The game sports a fully-customizable user interface and a engaged community, while offering quality voice dialogue and sleek visuals that were recently updated courtesy of the developer’s recent switch from HTML5 to a new C++ engine, called “NXT.”
-Old content remains available and backwards compatible with legacy browsers.
+The game sports a fully-customizable user interface and an engaged community while offering quality voice dialogue and sleek visuals that were recently updated courtesy of the developer’s recent switch from HTML5 to a new C++ engine, called “NXT.”
+Old content remains available and backward compatible with legacy browsers.
 Runescape is incredibly rich and doesn’t tax your PC.

 DC Universe Online

-Note: Update: Added Final Fantasy XIV: A Realm Reborn.